wp-plugins/tune-library/readme.txt

 == Changelog ==

+= 1.4.3 =
+* Fixed: Activation problem on servers that do not support short open tags

 = 1.4.2 =
 * Changed creation of initial table to avoid using file_get_contents
 * Moved admin panel from plugins section to options section